ukwa/ukwa-manage/README.md

 python-legal-deposit-sip
 ==============

-Provides a `SipCreator` which can produce a `METS` file for Heritrix jobs.
+The `python-legal-deposit-sip` package is used to create Legal Deposit compliant SIPs for ingest in to the DLS.
+It provides a `SipCreator` which can produce a `METS` file for Heritrix jobs.
 For example, SIPs created for the WDI ingest stream are created via:

     sip_dir = "%s/%s" % (settings.SIP_ROOT, job)
     s = sip.SipCreator(jobs=["daily/20150708110924"], jobname="daily/20150708110924", dummy=False)